simpletoimplement/runkit7-runkit7/README.md

     See [issue #30](https://github.com/runkit7/runkit7/issues/30) (implement function to modify only) and [issue #113](https://github.com/runkit7/runkit7/issues/113) (Manipulate static properties)

     `runkit_default_property_add` has been removed in php7 - it requires `realloc`ing a different zval to add a property to the property table
-    That would break a lot of things.
+    That would break a lot of things (PHP internals, other PHP modules, etc)
 -   `runkit_return_value_used`: Removed, was not working and unrelated to other features.
     `vld` seems to have a working implementation in the opcode analyzer, not familiar with how it works.